The Benefits of Each and When One Solution is Better Than the Other

 Designers consult the New Hampshire Code of Administrative Rules Table 1016-1, Bed Size for Conventional Stone and Pipe Systems in Square Feet for Varying Loads and Percolation Rates.

 This table identifies the conventional bed size, based on perc rate and number of bedrooms of Single-Family and Duplex residences.

-Concrete Leach Chambers receive a size reduction of 40% versus traditional pipe and stone systems.
+Concrete Leach Chambers vs Pipe and Stone receive a size reduction of 40% versus traditional pipe and stone systems.
 Concrete chambers are sized by their footprint, or the total leach field sq. ft.

 Enviro Septic Pipe Systems receive a reduction that varies according to installation requirements, and a single-level design calculation, as opposed to a standard reduction.
 In some cases, the size reduction is up to 60%.
 Enviro-septic tubes are 10 feet long and the whole circumference is used to determine the sq. ft. per tube.